citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 - `session_support` (String) The session support for the delivery group.
 Can only be set to `SingleSession` or `MultiSession`.
 Specify only if you want to create a Delivery Group wthout any `associated_machine_catalogs`.
 Ensure session support is same as that of the prospective Machine Catalogs you will associate this Delivery Group with.
 - `sharing_kind` (String) The sharing kind for the delivery group.
 Can only be set to `Shared` or `Private`.
 Specify only if you want to create a Delivery Group wthout any `associated_machine_catalogs`.
 - `storefront_servers` (Set of String) A list of GUID identifiers of StoreFront Servers to associate with the delivery group.
-- `tenants` (Set of String) A set of identifiers of tenants to associate with the delivery group.
+- `tags` (Set of String) A set of identifiers of tags to associate with the delivery group.

 ### Read-Only

+- `built_in_scopes` (Set of String) The IDs of the built-in scopes of the delivery group.
 - `id` (String) GUID identifier of the delivery group.
+- `inherited_scopes` (Set of String) The IDs of the inherited scopes of the delivery group.
+- `tenants` (Set of String) A set of identifiers of tenants to associate with the delivery group.
 - `total_machines` (Number) The total number of machines in the delivery group.

 <a id="nestedatt--app_protection"></a>